mborgerson/wiki-export/wiki/BIOS.md

 ### Decoy bootloader

-This is very similar to the \[MCPX ROM\], only the xcode interpreter is different, and it doesn't include any decryption/hashing algorithms.
+This is very similar to the [MCPX ROM](/wiki/MCPX_ROM "wikilink"), only the xcode interpreter is different, and it doesn't include any decryption/hashing algorithms.

 Known Retail BIOSs
 ------------------